What Are Modules in Nest.js

 Sveip for å vise menyen

-Modules are used to organize your application into separate parts.
+Modules are used to organize your application into separate, reusable parts.

-As your project grows, you will have multiple controllers and services.
-Modules help you group related functionality together and keep your code structured.
+As your project grows, you will create multiple controllers and services.
+Instead of keeping everything in one place, modules allow you to group related functionality together.

 Every Nest.js application has at least one module: